-- You only need one pot
+- You only need one pot.

-- Brisket’s always better the next day
+- Great leftovers.
+Brisket is always better the next day.

-- And the meat shreds into a delicious tender melt in your mouth experience
+- And the meat shreds into a delicious tender melt in your mouth experience.

 Make sure you choose a pot that has a good fitting lid.
 Or use heavy duty foil that will seal nicely around the pan.
 I use foil when I’m cooking a larger brisket in a roasting pan.